apena-ba/Darkly/13-SQLi-SearchMember/Resources/README.md

 We used ```https://crackstation.net/``` to crack the hash.
 This page doesn't really _crack_ the hash you provide, but performs a lookup on pre-computed hashes instead.

 ## 🔧 Fix
 To protect against SQLi, it is crutial to always sanitize the users' input before querying the database.
-It is also possible to use an ORM or library to query the database and avoid manual sanitization.
+It is also possible to use an ORM or library to query the database securely and avoid manual sanitization.

 ## ☝️🤓 Advanced explanation
 In this case, we could get the data from the database on the response page.
 However, there are many other scenarios that require other techniques to dump the data.

 - https://www.acunetix.com/websitesecurity/sql-injection2/

-Apart from the channel used to retrieve the data, there are other techniques that can be used to bypass filtering and perform SQLi.
-We used this as quotes were not working in our injection scenario.
+There are many techniques that can be used to bypass filtering and perform SQLi.
+We faced this issue, as quotes were not working in our injection scenario.

 - https://portswigger.net/support/sql-injection-bypassing-common-filters